OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/faq.md

 ## Probes

+### How do I check the current version of my AI Mentor Studio probes?

+To check the version of your probes, click the **Help** icon on the top-right corner of AI Mentor Studio and then select **About AI Mentor Studio**.

-### How do I know if the AI Mentor Studio Probes need to be updated?
+### How do I know if the AI Mentor Studio probes need to be updated?

 If an environment has outdated probes, AI Mentor Studio displays a warning message and users with [**Full Control** permissions assigned as a default role](how-works.md#update-probes) can update them autonomously.
 Users without Full Control permissions must contact their infrastructure administrator to update the AI Mentor Studio's probes.